-Guerrilla gardening is becoming increasingly more popular these days.
-It is described as the unauthorized cultivation of plants or crops on vacant, public or private land.
+Guerrilla gardening is described as the unauthorized cultivation of plants or crops on vacant, public or private land.
 Commonly guerrilla gardening is done as a political statement about land rights, but for others it's just a way to improve the scenery of neglected and barren areas.
-For whatever reason someone decides to get into guerrilla gardening, here are some tips and tricks to get you started, courtesy of WikiHow.
+For whichever reason someone decides to get into guerrilla gardening, here are some tips and tricks to get you started, courtesy of WikiHow.

 Take note of the condition of the land.